 I’m intrigued.
 But I’d have a lot of questions.

-The first of which being: I join the Angels & Entrepreneurs Network, what happens?
+The first of which being: if I join the Angels & Entrepreneurs Network, what happens?

 Great news, you just became a Founding Member.

-Every month, our team is vetting hundreds of angel deals.
+Every month, our team is examining hundreds of angel deals.

 99% of them, we throw away immediately.